kubernetes-sigs/cli-utils/README.md

 Apply-Time Mutation is configured using the `config.kubernetes.io/apply-time-mutation` annotation on the target object to be modified.
 The annotation may specify one or more substitutions.
-Each substitution inncludes a source object, and source field path, and a parget field path, with an optional token.
+Each substitution includes a source object, and source field path, and a target field path, with an optional token.

 If the token is specified, the token is